jcbwang/lab-07/README.md

 Actual time needed to complete: 25 mins

-Number and name of feature: #2: Locations
+Number and name of feature: #2: Locations route refactor

 Estimate of time needed to complete: 30 mins
 Start time: 9:00am